 Let’s see how Singapore fared in my ‘points and categories’ comparison.
 As I’ve said before, I’ve only employed a ‘rating out of 5’ system so I have an easy way to rank and compare each city – I’m not wanting to judge anyone else’s homeland harshly!

-Similar to Kuala Lumpur, Singapore is a fabulous melting-pot of cultures and, as a result, has four official languages: Chinese, Hindi, Malay and English.
+Similar to Kuala Lumpur, Singapore is a fabulous melting-pot of cultures and, as a result, has four official languages: Chinese, Tamil, Malay and English.
 Although around 75% of the population is ethnically Chinese, there is still a sizeable number of ethnic Malays and Indians, in addition to a small Eurasian population.

 When I left the UK at the beginning of July 2016, it was still in the midst of some ugly post-Brexit-vote racial tension so when in Singapore I was touched to see a living example of a modern society that can blossom as a result of it’s wide ethnic diversity.
 Near the National Museum is a large plague engraved with hundreds of different faces (I assume designs submitted by citizens) with the following words written in each of the four national languages: “We, the citizens of Singapore, pledge ourselves as one united people, regardless of race, language or religion, to build a democratic society based on justice and equality so as to achieve happiness, prosperity and progress for our nation.”